- Distinguish between acceptable and unacceptable guidance strategies in response to challenging behavior.

-The provider grabs the child by the arm and pulls him into line.
+The staff member grabs the child by the arm and pulls him into line.

-The provider says, “You can line up with your friends or walk with me.
-What’s your choice?”
-The provider gives the child a job to do (count the children, carry the basketballs, etc.).
+The staff member says, "You can line up with your friends or walk with me.
+What's your choice?"
+The staff member gives the child a job to do (count the children, carry the basketballs, etc.).

-A provider asks a 5-year-old if he needs to use the restroom.
-He says “no,” but five minutes later he has an accident and soils his pants.
+A staff member asks a 5-year-old if he needs to use the restroom.
+He says “No”, but five minutes later he has an accident and soils his pants.

-The provider shames the child in front of other children by saying, “Kids in my program don’t pee their pants.
-You must be a baby.”
+The staff member shames the child in front of other children by saying, "Kids in this program don't pee their pants.
+You must be a baby."

-The provider helps the child to the restroom without drawing attention to the accident and gets the child a change of clothes.
+The staff member helps the child to the restroom without drawing attention to the accident and gets the child a change of clothes.